MoShaer29/RedCodingCar-IoTProject/README.md

 By: Mohammad Shaer, Yosef Break, Seraj Srour.

 # Description:
-This Project is about arobotic car that can solve a maze by the help of the user.
+This Project is about a robotic car that can solve a maze by the help of the user.
 The car always drive forward until it is stuck with a junction, then it do the next move according to the data provided by the user.
 The data contains directions that are encoded as a QR code, the car will scan all the directions before entering the maze and save them aside to use when getting stuck in a junction. there is an option to rescan the directions in case there was an error with the scan order or the car isn't able to continue as the given data.